Don't demonise Boris Johnson, Rishi Sunak warns Tories at campaign launch

 In a series of votes, Tory MPs will begin whittling the candidates down on Wednesday, with the final two going to a full ballot of around 160,000 Conservative Party members over the summer.

-In a busy morning, Mr Tugendhat and former Equalities Minister Kemi Badenoch also officially launched their leadership bids with media events that also enabled them to demonstrate their support.
+In a busy morning, Mr Tugendhat and former Equalities Minister Kemi Badenoch also officially launched their leadership bids with media events that enabled them to demonstrate their support.

 Withdrawing from the contest, Mr Shapps pledged his support to Mr Sunak, with Deputy Prime Minister Dominic Raab also backing him.